Lambda-X/lambone/README.md

 # lambone

-A Leiningen template for FIXME.
+A template for bare backend + frontend projects.

 ## Usage

-Very simply:
+Very simply, for backend-only project:

-` lein new lambone <you-app-name>`
+`lein new lambone <you-app-name>`

+Or:

+`lein new lambone <you-app-name> +frontend`

+For `boot-new` users

+`boot -d seancorfield/boot-new new -t lambone -n test-arsarsars`

+Or:

+`boot -d seancorfield/boot-new new -t lambone -n test-arsarsars -a +frontend`

 ## License